ursisterbtw/markdown_lab/README.md

 # markdown_lab
-ideally, a comprehensive webscraper and .md creator
+ideally, a modular & comprehensive webscraper which, in turn, creates comprehensive .mds.